NIaLliceH/AdvancedCryptography-Assignment-HK251/Vigenere-attack/problem-2.md

   - `VigenereCipher` class for encryption and decryption.
   - Helper functions for text cleaning, IC calculation, and Chi-squared analysis.
   - A main program to orchestrate the attack.
-- `problem-2.md`: Likely contains the problem description or assignment details.
+- `problem-2.md`: Contains the problem description and assignment details.

 ## Developer Workflows
 ### Running the Program